hcwong/cs3245hw4/README.txt

 Firstly, the parse_query function takes in the query and calls split_query to obtain words to process into terms later on.
 This process also determines the search type.
 Here, in split_query, we are splitting the original query given from the query file into either words of length 1, or phrases (identified by double inverted commas in a phrasal query).
 In the process, if we encounter the Boolean Retrival keyword "AND", we know this is a boolean query and set is_boolean_query to True.
 Otherwise, we will process this term in a free-text query.
-Please note that phrasal queries will be performed as part of processing either boolean and/or free-text queries (otherwise, we will assume it is a free-text query first, then process it as a phrasal query).
+Please note that phrasal queries will be performed as part of processing in boolean query.
+However, if the query is purely phrasal, we will treat it as a free-text query, which will then be processed as a phrasal query.
 A phrasal query can easily be identified by spaces (" ") in its term, because split_query produces the respective phrases whenever it encounters the double inverted commas.
 At the end of this function, we will have a sequence of words and phrases.
 Once done, the free-text or boolean query (which contains any phrasal queries) is then executed.